airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 ### 3. Open a pull request
 1. Rebase master with your branch before submitting a pull request.
 2. Open the pull request.
-3. Check [our review process](./#review-process) and make sure your PR complies with what we ask in the PR template.
-4. Wait for a review from a community maintainer or our team.
+3. Wait for a review from a community maintainer or our team.

 ### 4. Review process
 When we review, we look at: